Helping Working Families

 More on Helping Working Families

-Warren, Ohio – Congressman Tim Ryan announces the City of Niles Fire Department is to receive an operations and safety grant of $37,283 through the Assistance to Firefighters Grants (AFG) program of the Federal Emergency Management Agency and the Department of Homeland Security.
+Warren, Ohio – Congressman Tim Ryan is announcing today that the Village of Lakemore Fire Department, The Howland Township Fire Department and the Liberty Township Fire Department have each been awarded Operations and Safety grants through the Assistance to Firefighters Grants (AFG) program of the Federal Emergency Management Agency and the Department of Homeland Security.

 Washington, DC – Congressman Tim Ryan today joined his Democratic Budget Committee Colleagues in sending a letter to House Speaker John Boehner, urging him to immediately appoint budget conferees to negotiate a 2014 budget resolution with the U.S. Senate.
 The letter was signed by all Democratic members of the House Budget Committee.

 WASHINGTON, DC – Yesterday, Congressman Tim Ryan joined Congressman John Garamendi (D-CA), in reintroducing the Make It In America: Create Clean Energy Manufacturing Jobs in America Act, H.R.
 1524.
 It would require that clean energy goods and equipment used in projects purchased or paid for by federal taxpayer dollars contain 85 percent American-made content.
 The bill sets a three-year phase-in schedule for the policy, with American content requirements set at 50 percent in the first fiscal year after enactment and 60 percent in the second.

 Washington, D.C. – Congressman Tim Ryan released the following statement today in response to the release of President Obama’s budget proposal for fiscal year 2014: